-We have audited the accompanying separate financial statements of EFG Holding Company (Egyptian Joint Stock Company) which comprise the separate statement of financial position as at December 31, 2024 and the separate statements of income, comprehensive income, changes in equity and cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.

-Management's Responsibility for the separate Financial Statements
+We have performed a limited review for the accompanying separate statement of financial position of EFG Holding Company (Egyptian Joint Stock Company) as of 31 March, 2025 and the related separate statements of income, comprehensive income, changes in equity and cash flows for the three months then ended, and a summary of significant accounting policies and other explanatory notes.
+The company's management is responsible for the preparation and fair presentation of these separate interim financial statements in accordance with Egyptian Accounting Standards.
+Our responsibility is to express a conclusion on these separate interim financial statements based on our limited review.